cert-manager/website/content/v1.9-docs/reference/api-docs.md

 ---
 title: API Reference
 description: >-
-  Learn about the cert-manager API which comprises Custom Resources such as Certificate, CertificateRequest, Issuer and ClusterIssuer
+  Learn about the cert-manager API which includes Custom Resources such as Certificate, CertificateRequest, Issuer and ClusterIssuer.
 ---
 Learn about the cert-manager API which comprises Custom Resources such as Certificate, CertificateRequest, Issuer and ClusterIssuer.
 <p>Packages:</p>